 You may be wondering how to best develop a strategic plan for your nonprofit organization.
 A strategic plan is critical to your organization’s success.
 It is often considered a road map for how your organization will meet its goals and assess the progress that you have made.
 It is essential that all of your representatives are involved in the entire process of creating your strategic plan to ensure that everyone is like-minded and is in agreement on the goals that are in place.

 Some vital components of how to best develop a strategic plan for your nonprofit organization include creating your core values and mission.
 This is the area of the strategic plan for your board of directors to determine and put in writing what your organization believes and how it will positively impact its targeted demographic.
 This will ensure that all of your activities are in line with your values and in the interest of furthering your specific mission.
 Take the time to determine how your organization will uniquely operate compared to other nonprofit organizations that are serving similar populations.
 How will your organization meet the needs in a way that is currently being unmet?
 How are your services providing support to the underserved in a more efficient manner than what is already available to them?
 The idea is to provide direction to all of your programming activities in a clear and concise manner to all that are involved within your organization

 The Who’s and What’s

-When your organization has a clear understanding of its mission, the neighborhoods it is serving, and the current abilities of its organization, it can begin to formulate a step by step plan for success.
-Being truthful about your current abilities will allow your directors to make improvement to the organization’s structure so it can meet its goals in a realistic timeframe.
+When your organization has a clear understanding of its mission, the neighborhoods it is serving, and the current abilities of its mission, it can begin to formulate a step by step plan for success.
+Being truthful about your current abilities will allow your directors to make improvements to the organization’s structure so it can meet its goals in a realistic timeframe.

 Setting Goals and Objectives

-If you are ready to get started with your strategic plan for your nonprofit organization, please contact CharityNet USA at 407-857-9002 today!
+If you are ready to get started with your strategic plan for your nonprofit organization, contact CharityNet at 407-857-9002 today.